-Everyone hates info-dumping, right?
+Everyone hates an info-dump, right?
 We don’t want to know all of the characters’ motives right from the get-go, and we don’t want to read a paragraph as soon as a character’s introduced about who their parents and grandparents and aunts and uncles are and how they all died.
 That just doesn’t make an interesting read.
 But how do you avoid doing this to your readers?

 Does how the main character’s parents and grandparents died have bearing on the current plot?
 If the answer is yes, you’ll probably want to keep it in the wings to be placed in at a convenient time; we still don’t want to read it as soon as the character’s introduced, sorry.

 Be creative.
-You’re a writer, it’s your job to be creative, so come up with a new way to portray information instead of just giving us a thick paragraph of information on the world and characters.
+You’re a writer, it’s your job to be creative, so come up with a new way to portray information instead of just giving us a thick info-dump paragraph on the world and characters.
 That king is cruel and heartless and hates his son?
-Don’t tell us that, show him yelling at his son when the son’s done nothing wrong, or show him oppressing the peasants.
+Don’t tell us that; show him yelling at his son when the son’s done nothing wrong, or show him oppressing the peasants.
 Action is way more interesting than exposition, and it makes a much larger impact on the reader if they see the king being cruel than if you just tell them he’s cruel.
 We readers are smart and we like forming our own opinions of things.

 Worldbuilding is a little tougher.
 For one thing, you’ve developed this whole intricate world and all its inner workings and you want to show it off!
 See point one and resist the urge.
-If you absolutely have to share it, put it on a blog or something and let the readers who are interested look it up themselves, maybe mention in the back of the book that it’s available there and leave those readers who just want to read the story without the marsh of worldbuilding.
+If you absolutely have to share it, put it on a blog or something and let the readers who are interested look it up themselves, maybe mention in the back of the book that it’s available there and be considerate to those readers who just want to read the story without the marsh of worldbuilding.

 What worldbuilding is necessary should be shown as it’s needed, the same as all other information, or woven in unobtrusively so that instead of a blaring sign in the reader’s face it’s a delightful little treat that they can latch onto.
 Colors of Fear* by Hannah Heath does this beautifully with the memory scars of the elves.
 Little details woven in carefully, mentioned fairly quickly and in context, will make your world seem ten times deeper, I can almost guarantee it.